 The use of a clay car on paint, along with sufficient lubrication, leads to the bonded contaminants being stripped from the clear coat by the bar.
 This leaves a near-invisible hole in the clear coat.

 Important to understand is that, even though paint looks very smooth, at the microscopic level it in fact resembles a very fine sandpaper-like surface.
 Even with a coat of wax, paint is never perfectly smooth, which is another reason why using a clay bar removes any form of sealant.

 The sealant you use on your car, such as car wax, fills up these microscopic scratches and holes inside the clear coat.
 It simultaneously acts to smooth the paint, leaving a nearly perfectly smooth finish.

 The back and forth motion of claying a car will start to wear down and remove the wax from the car’s surface, leaving it “naked” due to the removal of the sealant.

 So now you have decided to use a clay bar to remove old wax that is stuck on your car.
 How exactly do you do it?
-Check this video from Ammo NYC for a quick guide on how to clay paint.

 It is important to note, that you should only clay a car that was thoroughly washed with a hand wash and car shampoo.
 Otherwise there could be too much debris on the car, wearing down the bar and potentially leading to scratches in the paint.